oskarthaeter/PythonServer-lifty/doc_PythonServer.md

     "dropped_nodes": []
     }

-The actual Matrix is the "data" array.
+The actual data is the "data" array.
 This array is filled with driver objects.

     {
     "user_id": "<user_id>",
-    "type": "driver",
-    "url": "<url>",
+    "url": "<url>"
-    "passengers": []
     }

-In these, the "passengers" array is then again filled with passenger objects.
+The array is also appended with passenger objects.

     {
-    "user_id": 0,
+    "user_id": "<user_id>",
-    "type": "",
-    "user_id_driver": 0
-    }
+    "url": "Sie werden am <> um <> von <> mitgenommen" }

-And in this way the data matrix provides the needed data in a usable, linked way.
+And in this way the data matrix provides the needed data in a usable way.

+### Communication